xkrad02/webassessment/README.md

 Being able to work on something new seems really fun and challenging at the same time.
 I feel a little sense of achievement when I am able to create something new.

 ## What did you struggle with in this project?
 For the mobile view, the use of <picture> tag for responsive design caused my initial image size at css to not work properly.
 I had to keep trying different ways to change it back to how it was before.
-Took me really long :( It was also really difficult to find solutions for this problem online too.
-But luckily eventually I could still figure it out on my own.

 ## What would make your experience with this assessment better?
-I feel that all is good.
+Do more practice on my own to familiarize myself with the concepts, so I can better execute them in the assessment.